 If that fits you to a T with friends and family, but not in your business, then skip those photos and use the ones that match your business personality instead.

-Another way to add personality without having to plaster your site with selfies, is to include the things that bring you joy each day.
+Another way to add personality without having to plaster your site with selfies is to include the things that bring you joy each day.
 Readers do like to see personal touches.
-So, if your favourite pen is a magic unicorn fairy wand, make sure you include at least one pic of that!
+So, if your favorite pen is a magic unicorn fairy wand, make sure you include at least one pic of that!

 Your “About Me” page isn’t really about you

 I know that sounds crazy, but here’s the thing – your site visitors came here because they were searching for a solution.
 They don’t know you well enough to care about your life story.
 This is why a successful “About Me” page is about what you can do for them.

 Honestly, the average website reader doesn’t care what your childhood was like or who you’re married to (unless your biz helps them find love and marriage).
 They care about what that means for them.

 So, the fact that you once thought Duran Duran was the greatest thing ever is only something you should include in your About Me page if your goal is to attract other people who love Duran Duran and want to buy T-shirts with the band’s name on it.

 When you write your About Me page, write it first in whatever way comes naturally.
 Then, go back and rephrase each sentence as if you were answering the question “Why is this important to my customer?”

 For example, “My love of Duran Duran is what led me to design band T-shirts when I was a teen.
 And that’s when I learned how much plastic is released from synthetic shirts into the environment, every time they’re washed.
 Now I’m on a mission to save the planet by supplying eco-friendly band T-shirts to music lovers around the world.”